SWARMHAUL REFERENCE REPUTATION SYSTEM

 ScoreExisting AgentReputationAccount.reliability_score (u8, 0-100) + richer off-chain float

-Skewed rampsImplemented in an off-chain service; on-chain score is the coarse-grained summary
+Skewed rampsImplemented in off-chain service; on-chain score is the coarse-grained summary